midchildan/dotfiles/README.md

 source <(curl -sSfL https://www.midchildan.org/dotfiles/setup.sh)
 ```

-It is also possible to download the dotfiles to a preferred location using the
+It is also possible to download the dotfiles permanantly to a preferred location
-`-d` option.
-However, this should be used with caution as it would overwrite any
+using the `-d` option.
+However, this should be used with caution as it would
-existing files.
+overwrite any existing files.

 ```sh
 source <(curl -sSfL https://www.midchildan.org/dotfiles/setup.sh) -d ~